Akash-1627/CoinWorld/README.md

 <br><br>
 <h2>💖Like my work?</h2>

-If you like this projects feel free to give it a star.
+If you like this project feel free to give it a star.